lihanli/bitcoin_active_record/README.md

   amount: BigDecimal.new('1.23'),
   # optional, transaction comment
   comment: 'foo',
-) do |sent_payment|
+) do |sent_bitcoin_transaction|
   # adding a block is optional
-  # modify the sent_payment record before it gets saved
+  # modify the sent_bitcoin_transaction record before it gets saved
-  sent_payment.custom_attribute = 'foo'
+  sent_bitcoin_transaction.custom_attribute = 'foo'
 end
 ```

-* client.create_received_payments
+* client.create_received_bitcoin_transactions

-Create a ReceivedPayment model for every transaction from client.account that's >= client.minimum_amount.
+Create a ReceivedBitcoinTransaction model for every transaction from client.account that's >= client.minimum_amount.
 If the latest transaction is already in the database it will assume all earlier transactions have already been saved.